maxto/ubique/doc/quants/treynor.md

-### treynor
+### treynor(x,y,frisk)

 Treynor Ratio

 #### Description

-Compute the Treynor ratio for an array X of values (daily, weekly, etc) anda free-risk rate.
+Compute the Treynor ratio for an array X of values (daily, weekly, etc) and
+a free-risk rate.
 Annual free-risk must be divided to match the right timeframe.

+#### Arguments

 |Params|Type|Description
 |---------|----|-----------